Aaron Spelling: Personal life

 Spelling married actress Carolyn Jones in 1953, when he was 30 and she was 23.
 They divorced in 1964.
 He briefly dated actress Jill Haworth when he was 42 and she was 19.
 Spelling married the former Candy Marer in 1968 when he was 45 and she was 23.
 The couple had daughter Tori in 1973 and son Randy in 1978.

 In 1988, Spelling bought the 6 acre property of Bing Crosby's former Los Angeles mansion.
 He demolished the property and built a 123-room home on the lot in 1991.
 Known as "The Manor," it has 56500 ft2 of floor space and as of 2006 was the largest single-family home in Los Angeles.
 Spelling's widow Candy listed the home for sale in 2008 for $150 million.
 Heiress Petra Ecclestone ultimately purchased the property for $85 million in 2011 through a brokered agreement that was developed by Brandon Davis, the brother of Jason Davis and grandson of wealthy industrialist Marvin Davis.

-In 1992, Candy, Spelling's second wife, commissioned pinball manufacturer Data East to produce a personalized table as a gift to Spelling.
+In 1992, Candy Spelling, Spelling's second wife, commissioned pinball manufacturer Data East to produce a personalized table as a gift to Spelling.
 The game, a modified version of Data East's Lethal Weapon 3 table, has since appeared publicly at collector's expos.

+At his death, Spelling's estate was valued at $500 million.
+He reportedly willed $800,000 to each of his children and left the bulk of the estate to his second wife, who also served as the estate executor.
+Candy would eventually set up trust funds for both of the two children from the estate money by 2022.